vjkaal/maths/README.md

-Just a plain Maths formulas execution in cpp
+Just a plain Mathematics Formulas Execution in cpp